-The proposed minor variation improves or maintains environmental outcomes because the species that are subject to the minor variation (White Cypress Pine) are dense in the dbh class above 25 cm dbh in the area to be managed, and all hollow bearing trees and all trees above 35 cm dbh in the area will be retained to produce an open woodland with over 37 trees per hectare above 35 cm dbh.
+The proposed minor variation improves or maintains environmental outcomes because the species that are subject to the minor variation (White Cypress Pine and Bimble Box) are dense in the dbh class above 25 cm dbh in the area to be managed, and all hollow bearing trees and all trees above 35 cm dbh in the area will be retained to produce an open woodland with over 90 trees per hectare above 35 cm dbh.
 Together with retention of other species will create a mosaic of vegetation states (the goal of the INS assessment process) with open woodland and retained areas of dense vegetation (in the retention areas).

-With consideration of the intent of Chapter 7 of the EAOM, the data collected from vegetation sampling as part of the INS Research Program and my expert assessment of the area proposed to be cleared it is my recommendation that the maximum allowable dbh to be cleared for White Cypress Pine to be varied to 35 cm for PVP Reference no. 19346.
+With consideration of the intent of Chapter 7 of the EAOM, the data collected from vegetation sampling as part of the INS Research Program and my expert assessment of the area proposed to be cleared it is my recommendation that the maximum allowable dbh to be cleared for White Cypress Pine and Bimble Box to be varied to 35 cm for PVP Reference no. to be advised.